kalifou/terramind/README.md

 You can test the generation capabilities with this notebook: [terramind_any_to_any_generation.ipynb](notebooks%2Fterramind_any_to_any_generation.ipynb).

 If you are only interested in generating a single modality from another one, [terramind_generation.ipynb](notebooks%2Fterramind_generation.ipynb) provides a simplified version of the generation code.
 We provide some examples images from the TerraMesh validation split in [examples/](examples).

+For larger tiles, you can used the tiled inference provided by TerraTorch which we demonstrate in [large_tile_generation.ipynb](notebooks%2Flarge_tile_generation.ipynb).

 ## Tokenizer